GeneZharov/introversion/README.md

 Motivation
 ----------

-Suppose you have an arrow function, and you need to know a value inside of this
+Suppose you have an arrow function, and you need to know some value inside:
-function:

 ```js
 const fn = n => n + 1; // what's in “n”?